interlay/interlay.github.io/docs/vault/guide.md

 ### Registering your Vault

-The default behaviour on Rococo is automatic registration using Interlay's DOT faucet.
+The default behaviour on Beta is automatic registration using Interlay's DOT faucet.
 This happens through the `auto-register-with-faucet-url`.
 Another option for registering is the `auto-register-with-collateral` flag, as described in the [README](https://github.com/interlay/polkabtc-clients/tree/master/vault).

 You can also register your vault through our web UI, going to the "Vault" tab, clicking the `Register` button and completing the steps.